DataDog/hiring-engineers/answers.md

               flaskapp
 ```

+Note that we're also running this container on the `dd-assessment` network.

-We can now use the EC2 instance's public link to confirm the application is running: ec2-18-219-253-145.us-east-2.compute.amazonaws.com
+We can now use the EC2 instance's public link to confirm the application is running.
+Here's mine: ec2-18-219-253-145.us-east-2.compute.amazonaws.com

 #### Instrumenting our application
+Finally we'll instrument our new Flask app by manually inserting `TraceMiddleware` in main.py.
+We also configure the tracker by defining:
-By providing to the tracer (a) our agent's DNS name (`datadog-agent`) within our user-defined bridge network (`dd-assessment`) and (b) the port it is listening for tracing data (see app/main.py).
-We'll visit the `/api/apm` and `/api/trace` endpoints a number of times to generate tracing data.
+- Our agent's DNS name (`datadog-agent`) within our user-defined bridge network (`dd-assessment`) and
+- The port on which the Agent is listening for tracing data.

+We'll hit the `/api/apm` and `/api/trace` endpoints in our web browser a number of times to generate tracing data.
 After a minute or so, the APM Console should now show tracing data from our application:

 ![apm-tracing-data](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/apm-tracing-data.png)

+## Final Question: Datadog has been used in a lot of creative ways in the past.
+We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
+Is there anything creative you would use Datadog for?